pitmonticone/uniformal.github.io/doc/tutorials/jedit/3LF.md

 In the case of propositional logic, we have a single judgment for every proposition `φ:prop`, namely the judgment `⊦ φ` that `φ` holds.
 Correspondingly, we declared the function `proof`, that maps a proposition `φ` to the associated type of proofs `⊦ φ`.
 The syntax we have already taken care of, by declaring the connectives as functions on the type `prop`.

-In the next section we will use dependend function types to implement the rules of the *natural deduction* calculus as functions, that yield elements of the proof types `⊦ φ`.
+In the next section we will use dependent function types to implement the rules of the *natural deduction* calculus as functions, that yield elements of the proof types `⊦ φ`.

 -------------------------------